toppa/Shashin/readme.txt

   * Responsive images
   * If thumbnails shrink to less than 80% of their intended size, show them all in a single column
   * Dynamically update responsive display when the window is resized
+  * Enhanced prettyPhoto to show images at the full width of the display on mobile devices
+* Social sharing
+  * Enhanced prettyPhoto to include Twitter, Facebook, and Pinterest buttons that will share links for opening the full size image directly in prettyPhoto
+  * Also added a "link" button to prettyPhoto, so you can share a link directly for the photo, via email, in a web page, etc.
 * When viewing thumbnails of photos in an album:
   * Using the navigation controls will automatically scroll the view to the top row of photos
-  * T he title and navigation controls now appear at the top and bottom
+  * The title and navigation controls now appear at the top and bottom
   * Bug fix: in certain situations the pagination of thumbnails was not working correctly
 * Thumbnail captions
   * Overlay captions on thumbnails
-  * Truncate captions on thumbanils to the nearest word if they exceed 50 characters
+  * Use trunk8 to intelligently truncate captions so they don't overflow the image
   * Don't show captions on thumbnails if they take up more than 30% of the height
   * Don't show details in an album thumbnail caption if the thumbnail width is less than 300px
 * Add prettyPhoto setting for "Show social connect buttons?"
 * Update for how Google+ now handles viewing photos that are limited to people who have a link with an authkey
 * On the Shashin Tools menu, only default to the "How does this work?" tab if there are no albums added yet
+* Remove support for viewers other thank prettyPhoto and Fancybox (there is now too much custom javascript to support any viewer)

 = 3.3.3 =
 * Bug fix: Fancybox galleries weren't being recognized (they were showing only one photo at a time) - fixed